 Perhaps I'll never know for sure why this record is here on my shelf.
 I can barely recognize anything of my 1970 self these days.
 But I'm sure I had my reasons, and in retrospect, I think they were good ones.

-Further exploration: The West Coast operation Shayomi Productions has started work on the official Judy Mayhan Web site, with biographical information and how to order Judy's music (including Moments) on CD.
+Further exploration: The West Coast operation Shayomi Productions has opened the official Judy Mayhan Web site, with biographical information and how to order Judy's music (including Moments) on CD.
 Judy herself has been in less-than-great health in recent years, and I have to believe it does her some good to know that there continues to be interest in her music, not only around her Northern California home, but around the world and the Web.